Cagayan de Oro: Martial law era

 During the martial law era, Cagayan de Oro was not spared from military bombings and the usage of brutal mechanisms against dissenters of the Marcos regime.
 By the time martial law ended, more than a thousand people from the city had been tortured, raped, electrocuted, or salvaged.

+Camp Evangelista in Cagayan de Oro was designated as one of the four provincial camps to become a Regional Command for Detainees (RECAD).
+It was designated RECAD IV, housing prisoners from throughout Mindanao.
+Amnesty International called particular attention to the case of Pastor Romeo O. Buenavidez, a United Church of Christ in the Philippines (UCCP) minister, who was beaten up in various safehouses in August 1981 and then brought to Camp Evangelista where he was forced to sign a waiver indicating he had been "well treated" during his "questioning."
+Results of later medical examinations showed medical findings matching the beatings he described.
+A case was filed against the officer and soldiers involved but there had been no updates by the time Amnesty International filed its report.

+Another detention center in the city, under the administration of Camp Evangelista, was Camp Alagar.
+One of Camp Alagar's detainees was public school teacher Nicanor Gonzales Jr., who was detained for seven months and heavily tortured, leaving an abnormal growth on his skull.
+He was eventually honored in 2015 by having his name inscribed at the Philippines' Bantayog ng mga Bayani, which honors the martyrs and heroes who resisted the authoritarian regime.

-Cagayan de Oro did not take these violations lightly, and the city came to have a reputation as one of the centers of political opposition in the Philippines.
+Cagayan de Oro did not take these human rights abuses of the Marcos dictatorship lightly, and the city came to have a reputation as one of the centers of political opposition in the Philippines.

 Cagayan de Oro was declared a highly urbanized city by the Ministry of Local Government on November 22, 1983.
 In 1986, the city participated in the People Power Revolution through rallies in the streets of the city.
 When the revolution succeeded and ousted Marcos from power in Manila, the city was among those who supported the installation of Corazon Aquino as president.